GUIDE-VAE: Advancing Data Generation with User Information and Pattern Dictionaries: Introduction

-One natural question arises: why not employ full covariance matrices to better capture feature dependencies?
-While full covariance matrices could, in theory, solve this issue, they introduce several practical challenges: \begin{itemize} \item \textit{Parameterization}: Full covariance matrices are more difficult to parameterize as an output of a neural network, requiring elaborate mechanisms to ensure positivity. \item \textit{Singularity}: Full covariance matrices are prone to singular solutions, particularly during training, making them harder to constrain compared to their diagonal variants. \end{itemize} In \cite{Dorta_2018_CVPR} and \cite{langley2022structured}, these problems are addressed by using Cholesky and low-rank decompositions, respectively.
-However, these require either sparsity assumptions \cite{Dorta_2018_CVPR} or regularization on the objective function \cite{langley2022structured}, which limits the representative power.
-These challenges have limited the adoption of full covariance matrices in VAEs, leaving a gap in the literature and hindering progress toward generating high-quality, realistic synthetic data, particularly in fields that require accurate temporal or feature-based dependencies.
+One natural question arises: Why not employ full covariance matrices to better capture feature dependencies?
+While full covariance matrices could, in theory, solve this issue, they introduce several practical challenges: \begin{itemize} \item \textit{Parameterisation}: Full covariance matrices are more difficult to model as an output of a neural network, requiring elaborate mechanisms to ensure positive-definiteness. \item \textit{Singularity}: Generating full covariance matrices is prone to singularities, particularly during training, making them harder to constrain compared to their diagonal variants. \end{itemize} In \cite{Dorta_2018_CVPR} and \cite{langley2022structured}, these problems are addressed by using Cholesky and low-rank decompositions, respectively.
+However, these require either sparsity assumptions \cite{Dorta_2018_CVPR} or regularisation of the objective function \cite{langley2022structured}, which limits their representational power.
+Consequently, these challenges have limited the adoption of full covariance matrices in VAEs, leaving a gap in the literature and hindering progress toward generating high-quality, realistic synthetic data, particularly in fields that require accurate temporal or feature-based dependencies.